 Shopify is a fully hosted and all-in-one ecommerce software where you don't have to worry about the technical stuff.
 It has a huge (free and paid) app marketplace and custom themes available.
 Abandoned cart recovery, 100+ payment gateways, simple to use storefront, SKU and inventory management, built-in SEO, marketing, analytics, and reporting, flexible shipping rates and automatic taxes.
 Excellent customer support, self-help documentation, and community.
 Sell across multiple channels, both digital and physical products (integrated POS).

 Shopify’s built-in payment processor only allows you to sell from certain countries, and you have to pay transaction fees if you use third-party Shopify payments gateways.
 The cost of using apps can quickly add up.
 Email hosting isn't included.
 The Lite plan comes with limited features.

 Three are four Shopify plans: Basic Shopify costs $29 per month (2.9% + 30¢ online transaction fee).
 The main Shopify plan costs $79 per month (2.6% + 30¢ online transaction fee).
 Advanced Shopify costs $299 per month (2.4% + 30¢ online transaction fees).
 Shopify Lite costs $9 per month.
 Shopify Plus enterprise ecommerce starts a $2,000 per month.

 I hope this review of Shopify was helpful!

 While this ecommerce shopping cart platform isn’t for every type of entrepreneur imaginable, it’s hard to imagine a better candidate for achieving your ecommerce business goals.
 Happy selling!

-Find out why 1M+ businesses use Shopify's powerful and easy to use ecommerce builder.
-Start your free trial now!
+Find out why 1M+ businesses use Shopify's powerful and easy to use ecommerce website builder.
+Start your 14-day free trial now!